joshuakery/my-portfolio-site/src/posts/packingandcracking_onabus.md

 <br>

-For Packing and Cracking's 2021 run, I revamped its [digital experience](/posts/packingandcracking) with a new mobile app for a newly mobile audience; we were bringing the audience to real sites of gerrymandering, by bus!
+For Packing and Cracking's 2021 run, I revamped its [digital experience](/posts/packingandcracking) with a new mobile app for a newly mobile audience.

+We were bringing the audience to real sites of gerrymandering, by bus!

 # AUDIENCE EXPERIENCE